 When writing, use gender-neutral titles as often as possible, as well as neutral vocabulary to avoid discriminatory language.
 Use alternatives, where they exist, and the gender specific form only when it is absolutely necessary for the context.
 The same is to be said for titles such as Miss or Mr. Avoid using gender biases and pronouns.
-This is a frequent problem but the one that can be easily solved.

 His/Her form Neutral form

 barman/barmaid bar staff

 manpower human resources/personnel/workforce

 female/male scientist scientist

 husband/wife spouse/partner

 himself/herself themselves

 his/her their

-and he/she is and is
+and he/she is and they are

 his or her individual('s)